jinlow/discrust/README.md

 ```

 _I have had some problems building packages with maturin directly in a conda environment, this is actually a bug on anaconda's side that will hopefully be resolved.
 If this does give you any problems, it's usually easiest to build a wheel inside of a `venv` and then install the wheel._

-### Additional TODOs

-- [x] Support for exception values
-- [ ] Support for missing values in both the dependant and independent variables